 The Oklahoma Bar Exam assesses whether or not a candidate is competent to practice law in Oklahoma.
+The exam is comprised of two parts - the Multistate Bar Exam (MBE) and a state-specific essay portion.
+A minimum scaled score of 264 out of 400 possible points is required to pass.

-The first portion of the Oklahoma Bar Exam is the Multistate Bar Examination, or the MBE.
+The second portion of the Oklahoma Bar Exam is the Multistate Bar Examination, or the MBE.
 The MBE is administered twice annually; once on the last Wednesday in February and again on the last Wednesday in July.

 For more information on the Oklahoma Bar Exam, visit the official Oklahoma Bar Examination site.